pencer-io/pencer-io.github.io/_posts/2020-07-21-cyber-kali-install.md

 There's a few tweaks you can do to try and squeeze the maximum performance out of your virtual Kali machine.
 [This TechRepublic article](https://www.techrepublic.com/article/how-to-improve-virtualbox-guest-performance-in-five-steps/) is worth having a quick read if you need a few ideas.

 Now we're ready to fire up our Kali machine and get it ready for use.
-Follow my next guide on updating on the things you'll want to do with Kali after it's first boot.
+Follow my **next guide** on the things you'll want to do with Kali after it's first boot.